OsBlaineOra/db-devops-tools/Liquibase.md

 select owner, table_name
   from all_tables
  where owner in ('HOL_DEV', 'HOL_TEST')
-order by 1,2;
+order by 2.1;
 ```
 As you can see, tables have been created in hol_dev and not hol_test.
+(Unless you ran a build in Jenkins, then you'll see two Liquibase tables.)

 You can also use the `liquibase diff` to compare schemas by passing in a 'reference Url'.